 The kingdom’s trade was focused on China, to whom it paid tribute.
 Chinese cultural artifacts had a major influence on Ryukyu.
 This is evident from the architecture of the famed Shuri Castle (which, tragically, recently burnt down) to the organization of the Ryukyu court system.
 China remained the main influence on Ryukyu up until the samurai invasion in 1609.

 Yet, linguistically and ethnically, Okinawa was not an insular offshoot of China.
 Nor were the Okinawans “Japanese,” in the sense we now think of the word.
 Rather, the Ryukyuans are their own separate ethnicity – one whose language remains Japanese’s only sister.

 All in the (Japonic) Family

-Yet while the Ainu were finally recognized as an indigenous group by the Japanese government in 2008, Ryukyuans are still officially considered “Japanese.”
+The Ainu were finally recognized as an indigenous group by the Japanese government in 2008.
+However, the Ryukyuans are still officially considered “Japanese.”
 Moreover, the Ryukyuan languages are officially considered Japanese “dialects” (方言, hōgen) within Japan.
-This, despite the fact that each of the five Ryukyuan languages (Amami, Okinawan, Miyako, Yaeyama, and Yonaguni) are completely unintelligible to Japanese speakers (and to each other).
+This, even though each of the five Ryukyuan languages (Amami, Okinawan, Miyako, Yaeyama, and Yonaguni) are completely unintelligible to Japanese speakers (and to each other).

 To briefly grasp how different the Ryukyu languages are from Japanese, take a listen to native Okinawan Byron Fija speaking in Central Okinawan.
 If you speak Japanese yourself, it’ll likely be totally unintelligible – and if you don’t speak Japanese, the sound of the language itself should tell you all you need to know.